Master of Interior Design, Florence Italy

-The Master level is perfect for young graduates or professionals working in design interested in attending a specialization course.
-The objective of the Master course is to produce a new professional quality by combining creative and technical skills.
-Master students will be issued stimulating design problems commonly faced in Italy’s modern society.
+The 1yr Master of Interior design is perfect for young graduates or professionals working in design interested in attending a specialization course.
+The objective of the Master is to produce a new professional quality by combining creative and technical skills.
+The Interior Design Master students will be issued stimulating design problems commonly faced in Italy’s modern society.
 They will be given the opportunity to examine the fundamentals of design together with more advanced topics such as fabrication, and design detailing.
 Other professional topics covered will be issues of project management and implementation aspects of interior design.

 INT 501- Studio Design Course 1 - 8 Credits